-Section 7: Ecotoxicological Profile, including Fate and Behaviour JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
+Section 7.3.2 Annex Point/TNsG Annex IIIA, XII.3 Fate and behaviour in air, further studies Section 7: Ecotoxicological Profile, including Fate and Behaviour As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
 The justifications are to be included in the respective location (section) of the dossier.
 If one of the following reasons is marked, detailed justification has to be given below.
-General arguments are not acceptable Official use only Technically not feasible [] Scientifically unjustified [] ✓ Other justification [] As a gas, under all environmental conditions that are likely to occur on earth, carbon dioxide will occur predominantly in air.
+General arguments are not acceptable Official use only Other existing data [] Technically not feasible [] Scientifically unjustified [] Limited exposure [√] Other justification [] Detailed justification: As a gas, under all environmental conditions that are likely to occur on earth, carbon dioxide will occur predominantly in air.
 Carbon dioxide occurs as a by-product of aerobic respiration.
 There is a natural "Carbon Cycle" whereby carbon dioxide is continuously added and removed from the environment though natural processes.
-Under normal conditions of use, the carbon dioxide used in Rentokil Initial's rodenticide (PT14) products will not cause any elevation in the level of carbon dioxide in air, outside normal atmospheric ranges.
-Refer to next page for details of scientific calculation which supports this statement.
-(Continued) 1 1 As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
-The justifications are to be included in the respective location (section) of the dossier.
-If one of the following reasons is marked, detailed justification has to be given below.
-General arguments are not acceptable [] Technically not feasible [] Scientifically unjustified [] Other justification [] As a gas, under all environmental conditions that are likely to occur on earth, carbon dioxide will occur predominantly in air.
-Carbon dioxide occurs as a by-product of aerobic respiration.
-There is a natural "Carbon Cycle" whereby carbon dioxide is continuously added and removed from the environment though natural processes.
-Under normal conditions of use, the carbon dioxide used in Rentokil Initial's rodenticide (PT14) products will not cause any elevation in the level of carbon dioxide in air, outside normal atmospheric ranges.
-Refer to next page for details of scientific calculation which supports this statement.
+The report submitted under the data end point "7.1.1.1.
+Hydrolysis as a function of pH and identification of breakdown products" characterises the role, fate and behaviour of carbon dioxide in the environment.
+Undertaking of intended data submission d [] Not applicable.